oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

     ],
     placement: auto
 )
-Our molecular dynamics simulations reveal a striking change in the hydrogen bonding behavior of Thr203.
-In the reduced state of roGFP2, we observe several distribution peaks of Thr203-chromophore distances.
-Two primary peaks at 5.32 and 1.75 $angstrom$ suggest dynamic populations across the simulations.

 Oxidation of roGFP2 dramatically alters this interaction.
 The hydrogen bonding population decreases substantially, with a minor peak at 1.80 $angstrom$.